 Neither disabling and re-enabling two-step login, nor changing your master password will change your recovery code.
 Your recovery code will only change when you use it.
 After you use a recovery code, immediately get a new one and save it in the way that makes the most sense for you.

 Using your recovery code is like the normal login procedure, requiring your email address and master password, but will also take your recovery code.
+When prompted, enter your recovery code in its entirety.
 On successful authentication of all three, you will be logged in to your vault and all two-step login methods will be disabled.

 Once used, get a new recovery code, as it will change with each use.
 You should also at this point re-enable any two-step login methods you want to use in the future.